 Shipping & Delivery

-All physical products will be processed and ready to ship within 2 business days (often even faster).
+All physical products will be processed and ready to ship within two business days (often even faster).
 The total delivery time depends on the service you chose and where your order is being delivered.
 You may see multiple shipping options to choose from during checkout.
 Our default choice will always be the most economical, but not necessarily the fastest.